Enockdeghost/money_box/readme.md

 *   **Set a Passcode**: In the same `Security` section, set a 4-digit passcode for quicker access on trusted devices.
 *   **Review Devices (`Settings` → `Devices`)**: Check for any unfamiliar devices and revoke access.

-## 🤝 Contributing

-We welcome contributions!
-If you'd like to help improve MoneyBox, please follow these guidelines:

-1. Fork the repository.
-2. Create a new branch for your feature or bug fix: `git checkout -b feature/your-feature-name`.
-3. Make your changes, ensuring code quality and adding tests if applicable.
-4. Commit your changes with clear, descriptive messages.
-5. Push to your fork and submit a pull request to the `main` branch.

 Please report any bugs or suggest features by opening an issue on GitHub.